Flat Optics Basics

 - Pitch polishing is based upon the premise of single-side polishing whereas only one surface is processed at a time

-Pricing is usually sensitive to the quantity being processed.
-For the most part, the smaller the quantity, the higher the price and vise versa.
+- Pricing is usually sensitive to the quantity being processed.
+For the most part, the smaller the quantity, the higher the price and vice versa.

 - Lot Charges – Sydor may offer a “lot charge” for a batch of components because the requested quantity is too small for us to process